 Will I need a vaccine passport to travel abroad?

-Yes, it’s likely that a vaccine passport will be needed to travel abroad in the coming year.
+Yes, a vaccine passport will be needed to travel abroad in the coming year.
+However, those who have not had the opportunity to be vaccinated yet will be allowed to show proof of a negative tests to travel.

-Covid certification, including proof of a negative coronavirus test, is already part of the requirements for either leaving the UK or coming home.
+Covid certification, including proof of a negative coronavirus test, is already part of the requirements for either leaving the UK or coming home and will continue to be so.

 Which countries are using vaccine passports already?